discernus/research/simple_test/runs/20250804T175152Z/README.md

 ## 🤝 Auditor Support

 ### Common Questions
-- **"Is this data fabricated?"** → All artifacts are cryptographically hashed and linked to source
+- **"Is this data fabricated?"** → All artifacts are content-addressed and linked to source
 - **"Can I trust the AI system outputs?"** → Raw AI responses preserved in `artifacts/analysis_results/`
 - **"How do I verify the computations?"** → Mathematical work in `artifacts/statistical_results/` with source data
 - **"What if I find issues?"** → Complete provenance chain enables precise issue identification